 That rating means you can submerge the watch underwater for up to a depth of 1 metre for 30 minutes.
 Now, that might sound like you can go swimming with it, but you can't.
 That rating actually means they're not designed for swimming, diving, or prolonged submersion in water.
 Washing your car or hands is fine, anything else and you're out of luck.

-There's more good news, as the Casio Smart Outdoor Watch WSD-F20 is waterproof up to 50 metres.
+There's more good news for newer additions to the Android Wear watch family as the Casio Smart Outdoor Watch WSD-F20 is waterproof up to 50 metres.
 The Mission by Nixon also comes with a 10ATM waterproof rating so you can go swimming with it up to 100 metres, giving it the highest waterproof rating of any Android Wear watch so far.

 Are you waiting for a waterproof version of your favourite tracker or smartwatch?
 Or have any of your wearables met a watery end?
 Tell us in the comments below.